Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Gas and Electric Coil Stovetops

-Gas and electric coil stovetops generate heat, which is transferred through contact from the burner to the base of a pot or pan in a process known as thermal conduction.
+Gas and electric coil stovetops generate heat using a flame or a heated metal, which is then transferred to the base of a pot or pan through a process known as thermal conduction.

-All non-stick cookware can be used safely on a gas or electric stovetop provided you don’t cook over high heat.
-Keep the burner set to medium or lower when cooking in a nonstick pan.
+All non-stick cookware can be used safely on a gas or electric stovetop, provided you don’t cook over high heat (570°F or higher, according to Healthline, although most manufacturers will recommend much lower temps).
+Instead, keep the burner set to medium or lower when cooking in a non-stick pan.

 Smooth Electric Cooktops

-Smooth electric cooktops work just like their electric coil predecessors, except that the top surface is covered with a smooth piece of ceramic glass to give a more sophisticated appearance.
+Smooth electric cooktops work just like their electric coil predecessors, except that the top surface is covered with a smooth piece of ceramic glass to give it a sleeker appearance.

-The same rules apply here: Smooth electric cooktops work equally well with non-stick cookware, just make sure to keep the heat at medium or below.
-For the best results, ensure that you’re purchasing only a flat-bottom pan for maximum thermal conduction.
+The same rules apply here: Smooth electric cooktops work equally well with non-stick cookware; just make sure to keep the heat at medium or below.
+For the best results, a flat-bottom pan can provide maximum thermal conduction.

-Induction cooktops might look just like smooth electric cooktops on the surface but work differently under the hood.
-Namely, induction cooktops don’t generate heat.
+Induction cooktops look like smooth electric cooktops on the surface but work very differently.
+Namely, they don’t generate heat.

-For those with an induction cooktop, that doesn’t mean you’re completely cut off from non-stick options.
-There are plenty of brands that make non-stick cookware with a magnetized bottom.
-Unfortunately, these do tend to be pricier than standard non-stick by $15-30 more a piece.
+For those with an induction cooktop, that doesn’t mean you’re completely cut off from non-stick options since there are plenty of brands—such as Nuwave, Techchef, Royale, Update, and Cuisinart—that make options with a magnetized bottom.
+Unfortunately, these tend to be pricier than standard non-stick by $15-30 more, each.

-Once you’ve got a magnetic bottom non-stick pan, the same rules apply: Keep your range at medium or lower so as not to damage the inner coating.
+Once you’ve confirmed you have a non-stick pan with a magnetic bottom, the same rules apply: Keep your range at medium or lower so as not to damage the inner coating.

 Seven Rules for Using Non-Stick Cookware